Sevadus/llmstxt-editor/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License